 Gloucester County Division of Addiction Services also oversees the Local Advisory Committee on Alcoholism and Drug Abuse (LACADA); and it’s two subcommittees - the Provider’s Advisory Committee on Alcoholism and Drug Abuse (PACADA) and the County Alliance Steering Subcommittee (CASS).
 The LACADA is a volunteer board, whose members are appointed by the Gloucester County Board of Chosen Commissioners.

-For more information, contact Judy Tobia-Johnson, Gloucester County Drug and Alcohol Director.
+For more information, please contact Robert Bamford, Gloucester County Drug & Alcohol Director.

 Gloucester County Addictions Task Force